-Until three years ago, no one even knew that the 1770 Nuevo Reino Pillar Dollar existed.
-That changed quickly, however, when an amazing stash of 14 coins was found during the bulldozing of a parking lot in Bogota that was being razed for a new building.
+Until 2009, no one even knew that the 1770 Nuevo Reino Pillar Dollar existed.
+That changed quickly, however, when an amazing stash of 14 coins was found during the bulldozing of a parking lot in Bogota, Colombia that was being razed for a new building.
 Buried beneath the dirt and the decades was the old foundations of the Nuestra Senora del Pilar church.

-Now, of the two that aren’t already in private hands, or held by private institutions, the most pristine was featured in Heritage’s May 31 2010 Long Beach World Coin Auction.
+Now, of the two that aren’t already in private hands or held by private institutions, the most pristine was sold by Heritage in 2009 for $80,500.00.

 The amazing thing about this Pillar Dollar is that we can actually trace it to the very day and place of its minting.
 The entire history of this coin, and the reason for which it was created, is right on its face

 Few world crowns demand as much numismatic interest as the Columnarios, or Pillar Dollars, that were struck from 1732 to 1773 in numerous Spanish mint houses throughout the Americas.
 By the second half of the 18th century, the Pillar Dollar had truly become “world currency,” finding wide use both in Europe, the United States (where it was legal tender) and the Far East.